strapi-community/strapi-plugin-io/docs/api/io-class.md

 ### Emit

-The emit method sends data to all roles and/or tokens that have permission for the content types action that triggered the action.
+The emit method sends data to all roles/tokens that have permission for the content types action that triggered the action.
 The current supported actions are `create`,`update`, and `delete`.

 All auto events emitted are namespaced by the content types singularName followed by the action in the format of `singularName:action` (i.e. `article:create`).